johndhpark/phase1-javascript-project/README.md

-# PHASE 1 - JAVASCRIPT PROJECT ("Eggs are Expensive!!!")
+# PHASE 1 - JAVASCRIPT PROJECT ("Eggs are Too Expensive!!!")

 A SPA (Single Page Application) using HTML, CSS, and JS to communicate with a public API.
 <br><br>